drachenwald/insulae-draconis/library/howtos/running-an-event.md

 ### Bodies to do things

-It is worth considering including a question about voluntering to do tasks at your event in the booking form - we are all volunetters so you will need a vertiable army of people to hand banners, sweep floors, chop veg, give classes, help marshal, lift, carry, fetch and do shop runs.
+It is worth considering including a question about voluntering to do tasks at your event in the booking form - we are all volunteers so you will need a veritable army of people to hand banners, sweep floors, chop veg, give classes, help marshal, lift, carry, fetch and do shop runs.

 ### Meals & Food Buying